netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 - netwotk path authenticity: paths may be spoofed;

 - probing patterns which may expose user intentions or identity.

-## Probe Fingerprinting

-An endpoint may probe multiple paths in order to determine the best path(s) for a given usecase.
-One example of probing packets are packets that measure round trip time (RTT).

-Probing packets may be detected if they are sent in bulk, to the same destination, in regular intervals, and all with slightly different paths attached.

-This can be used to fingerprinting an endpoints or their intentions (applications may have unique intervals defined).

-This can be mitigated by varying and generally reducing the number of probing packets, and by sending probing packets not en-block but time-shifted.

 ## Path Injection {#attack-path-injection}